-Jennifer holds a PhD in Physics from the University of Aveiro.
+Jennifer Teixeira holds a PhD in Physics from the University of Aveiro.
 She dedicated her research to understanding the impact of absorbers’ electronic structure on chalcogenide (ultra)thin-film solar cells’ performance.
-Jennifer trusts that a solid fundamental knowledge of materials’ properties is critical for continuously fostering innovative materials through the rational use of natural resources to meet the urge for sustainable energy solutions, suiting the circular economy principle.
+Jennifer trusts that a solid fundamental knowledge of materials’ properties is critical for a continuous fostering of innovative materials through the rational use of natural resources, in order to meet the urge for sustainable energy solutions, suiting the circular economy principle.